-In Utah, there’s a number of factors the court will consider when determining how much child support you will have to pay, or how much child support you will receive in your divorce or custody battle.
+In Utah, there are a number of factors the court will consider when determining how much child support you will have to pay, or how much child support you will receive in your divorce or custody battle.
 The court will consider (1) the income of both of the parties; (2) the number of children born to both of the parents; (3) the type of physical custody awarded; (4) whether one of the parties has another child support or alimony obligation in a different case; (5) whether there are other children currently living with one of the parents whom that parent is obligated to support.
 This article will discuss each of these factors in more detail below.

 The Parties’ Income.

 We consider the income of both parties when calculating child support: the party paying child support and the party receiving child support.

 Unemployed Parent.
 Occasionally, one of the parents is unemployed and therefore does not have any income.
 When this occurs, the court can impute income–this means that the court will look at the work history and employable skills of that unemployed parent to determine the amount of income the parent is capable of earning.
 For example, if the parent was previously employed making $60,000 per year, the court may determine that the parent presently has the ability to make $60,000 per year, and then the court will use this hypothetical figure to calculate the amount of child support owed/received.